When is the World Cup final 2018 on TV?

 Who is playing?

-The finalists are currently TBC, but we know this will be a match between France or Belgium and England or Croatia.
+The finalists are currently TBC, but we know this will be a match between France and England or Croatia.

 What happened in 2014?